What Constitutes a High Risk Work Licence (HRWL) Under AU Work Health and Safety Regulations?

 - Included case study from AU mining sector

-- Enhanced training provider section with RTO numbers
+- Refined training provider section with RTO numbers

-- Updated all statistics with 2024 AU data sources
+- Updated statistics with 2024 AU data sources